FrankYFTang/FrankYungFongTangArt/ART2G/README.md

 ## Week 5 Write About It
 * **score** 10 / 10
 ### Prompt
+For this week discussion please offer three examples of architecture discussed in the assigned textbook reading (Chapter 5: "The Age of the Atabegs: Syria, Iraq and Anatolia, 1100-1300").
+Please define the purpose of the  architecture and describe distinguishing characteristics of its form.
+Please also include a response to at least one peer.

 ### Submission
+  We observe many different artistic forms from madrasa, mausolea, caravanserais, and mosques built in the age of atabegs during the twentieth and thirteenth century.
+The diversity of these architectural forms greatly enriched the Islamic art.

+        Madrasa is the building for any type of educational institution, secular or religious, ranging from elementary education to higher learning.
+Usually the patron built their own tombs attached to it.
+In the twelfth and thirteenth century, the amirs followed this standard practice and quickly spread the institution of learning across the Near East, especially found in Saljuq Anatolia.
+There are different forms of madrasa architectures, such as domed madrasa, two-iwan madrasa, and four-iwan madrasa. Çifte Minare Medrese in Erzurum, for example, follows a four-iwan plan with twin minarets (Hillenbrand 124).
+It is the biggest madrasa built in Anatolia in the medieval period.

+        Mausolea is the monumental funerary structure installed to house and commemorate the tombs of deceased patrons.
+Different regions prefer different artistic styles of Mausolea.
+Most of the mausolea in Syria are domed squares.
+In Syria, domed squares are common.
+The form of the structure is simple and all important information about the deceased are posted on a panel over the door.
+Mausolea in Egypt are usually larger with multiple tiers of squinches.
+In northern Iraq, mausolea was built as a pyramidal roof on top of squat square tombs, decorated by glazed brick on the facades.
+Muqarnas dome mausoleums were popular in Anatolia and southern Iraq.
+One great example is the tombs of Sitt Zubaida and ‘Umar al-Suhrawardi, Baghdad (126).
+It was built by an Iranian geometric brick lower base, supporting an ancient Mesopotamian associated conical muqarnas dome on top.
+The Armenian church influences, such as animal sculpture, blind arcading, multiple mouldings, and medallions, could be observed from mausoleums in Anatolia.
+We found more Syrian style mausolea in the west and south Anatolia, but more  Iranian type brick  on the east Anatolia.

+        Caravansarais, as known as khans, are lodging places for merchants, travellers, and their goods.
+They are usually fortified and built on a trade route to provide resting places during the transportation.
+Caravansarai at Tercan, eastern Anatolia is one of such architecture (128).
+It has strong, fortress-like high exterior stone walls, strengthened by semi-circular buttresses.
+Its entrance is a giant arched portal.
+These Caravansarais are very important in the global trading during that period, providing safety for the traders of global economy.

+        In the Saljuqs of Rum, we also observe the significance of religious architecture in their mosques.
+The building style absorbs the features from ancient Arabian hypostyle, the Iranian four-iwan mosque, and Damascus mosques, and incorporates them into their giant domed space.
+Congressional mosque of ‘Ala al-din in Konya showcases such features (127).
+These styles predated and significantly influenced later Ottoman religious architecture.

+Works Cited

+Hillenbrand, Robert.
+Islamic art and architecture.
+Thames & Hudson, 2024.
 ### Feedback
+Excellent examples and context.
+Wonderful to see the discussion address patrons and the Caravansarais.
 ### Comments to classmates
+#### Dear Aparna:

+Thanks for your summary.
+I really hope one day I can visit these great places at the eastern part of Anatolia.
+I am visiting Turkey this Saturday but I will only stay on the west side of Anatolia.
+I hope I could see some of the madrasa buildings in person the next two weeks.
+The use of bricks on geometric arrangements at lower portion of Sitt Zubaida is an interesting feature to study more.

+Regards,

+Frank
 ## Week 6 Write About It
 * **score** 10 / 10
 ### Prompt